anetczuk/dk-mage/doc/config.ini.md

 # type = random

+## Number of failure attempts to perform before exit
+## Type: VALUE of unsigned integer
+fail_attempts = 7

 ## Limit of action points on map allowed by game.
 ## Type: VALUE of unsigned integer
 # action_points_limit = 31